hhullen/proxmox_wrapper/README.md

 ```
 This command build executable file `proxapi` and place it into `dist` directory.
 Put it into any directory the $PATH variable includes to call as any oher utilits.

+As alternative, do not build executable, but setup work with source code by alias.
+Run command:
 ```
 bash configure.sh
 ```